hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    published for a sufficient time length, based on the TTL, can K_new be safely introduced and published into the zone as well.

+Hardaker                  Expires 23 April 2022                 [Page 2]

+Internet-Draft     Intentionally Temporarily Insecure       October 2021

    Although many DNSSEC signing solutions may automate the algorithm rollover steps (making operator involvement unnecessary), many other tools do not support automated algorithm updates.
-In these environments, the most challenging step is requiring that certain
+In these environments, the most challenging step is requiring that certain RRSIGs be published without the corresponding DNSKEYs that created them.

-Hardaker                 Expires August 25, 2021                [Page 2]

-Internet-Draft     Intentionally Temporarily Insecure      February 2021

-   RRSIGs be published without the corresponding DNSKEYs that created them.
 This will likely require operators to use a text editor on the contents of a signed zone to carefully select zone records to extract